 The MarathonPacing.com Pacers promise to provide fun and excitement for both first time, and experienced marathoners looking to reach their running goals - whether that's a personal best, or just getting across the finish line.
 Below are the answers to a few common questions about the Pace Team.

 All of our Pacers were chosen because of their years of running many marathons around the country but most importantly their extensive marathon pacing experience.
 Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great marathon experience.
 Click here for Pace Leader Bios.

-What Pace Groups are offered?
+What Pace times are offered?

 What does it cost to run with the Pace Team?

 The Pace Team is free to registered runners and doesn't cost you anything!

 How will the Pacers be running the race?

 Every pace leader will be holding a steady pace throughout the marathon.
 These “even splits” are the best way to achieve your peak performance in the race.

 Will the Pacers start out on pace exactly?
 How do they do that!?